Francescolis/Xpandables.Net/README.md

 #### IOperationResult

-The `IOperationResult` interface represents the result of an operation.
+The `IOperationResult` interface represents the result of an execution.
 It includes properties for status code, title, detail, location, result, errors, headers, and extensions.
-It also provides methods to check if the operation was successful and to retrieve any associated exceptions.
+It also provides methods to check if the execution was successful and to retrieve any associated exceptions.

 #### OperationResults